Treason of the Long Knives: Name and legacy

 The term the treason of the long knives was first used in English by Meredith Hanmer, who died in 1604, in his Chronicle of Ireland.
 The corresponding Welsh term twyll y cyllyll hirion was first used in or before 1587.

 In 19th-century Wales, the term Brad y Llyfrau Gleision ('The Treason of the Blue Books') was coined to refer to the "Reports of the Commissioners of Inquiry into the state of education in Wales", published in parliamentary blue covers in 1847.

+The Night of the Long Knives was a Purge carried out by the Nazi Party in Germany over several days in 1934.
+References to 'Long Knives' may have been initially understood in a pejorative sense in accusations of treachery, but came to be adopted by the Nazis to express justifiable treachery for the good of Germanic peoples.

-It was also used flippantly when British Prime Minister Harold Macmillan dismissed seven members of his cabinet in a "night of the long knives".
+It was also used flippantly when British prime minister Harold Macmillan dismissed seven members of his cabinet in a "night of the long knives".
 It has also been used to refer to the assassination of Alexander Burnes in November 1841 in Kabul, Afghanistan.

 In Canada the term was used by Quebec premiere René Lévesque in reference to the repatriation of the Canadian Constitution in 1981.
 (Before that time, the final constitutional authority for Canada resided in the United Kingdom).
 Initially eight of the 10 provincial premieres were opposed to repatriating the constitution.
 A compromise was hammered out in Lévesque's absence, and 9 of the 10 (only Quebec dissenting) agreed to it.